Tam/build/README.md

 - `build` - Starts the watcher & build process
 - `build --js` - Builds the JS once only
 - `build --less` - Builds the LESS once only
+- `build --init` - Creates a .buildrc file containing the default config

 ## What it does
 ### LESS